Ambrevar/dotfiles/README.md

 This configuration is very version-sensitive, so make sure to use the latest build.

-### dwb

-Some custom options, download location, search engines, plugins, etc.
-Custom "fast-forward" javascript.

 ### Emacs

-Emacs daemon is flawlessly integrated thanks to a small _em_ script -- see the scripts folder.
-Unlike the terminal client, the graphical client does not return and spawns a new window.
-For these reasons the terminal client can prove useful in some contexts: Mutt, ranger bulkrename, git and dwb.
+Emacs daemon is flawlessly integrated thanks to a small _em_ script -- see the scripts folder. _em_ forks and does not return. _emw_ and _emc_ (windowed and console version respectively) return to their caller.
+This can be useful in some
+contexts: Mutt, ranger bulkrename, git and web editing.
+The windowed version of Emacs is not limited to terminal capabilities.
+The console version has the advantage of not spawning a new window when already running in console.

 I wrote a lot of Lisp helper functions and a custom theme with 256 colors, works for both text and graphical Emacs.

 C-based modes: bindings to compile either from makefile or from a custom command if no makefile is found, formatting with Uncrustify, skeletons.